aws/aws-cdk/packages/@aws-cdk/aws-s3-deployment/README.md

 ## Retain on Delete

-By default, the contents of the destination bucket will be deleted when the `BucketDeployment` resource is removed from the stack.
-You can use the option `retainOnDelete: true` to disable this behavior.
+By default, the contents of the destination bucket will be deleted when the `BucketDeployment` resource is removed from the stack or when the destination is changed.
+You can use the option `retainOnDelete: true` to disable this behavior, in which case the contents will be retained.

 ## Notes